 Native Americans were the first inhabitants of the area to become known as the state of Montana.
-Tribes include the Crows in the south central region, the Cheyenne in the southeastern part of the state, the Blackfeet, Assiniboine and Gros Ventres in the central and northcentral area and the Kootenai and Salish in the western sector.
+Tribes include the Crows in the south central region, the Cheyenne in the southeastern part of the state, the Blackfeet, Assiniboine, and Gros Ventres in the central and north-central areas, and the Kootenai and Salish in the western sector.
 The Pend d'Oreille were found around Flathead Lake, and the Kalispel occupied the western mountains.

 Roman Catholic missionaries followed the trappers into Montana.
 They established Saint Mary's Mission in the Bitterroot Valley, thought to be the first permanent settlement in Montana.
 They also promoted agriculture and built a sawmill.

-As more and more white people came into the area, Indians lost access to their traditional hunting grounds and conflicts grew.
+As more white people came into the area, Indians lost access to their traditional hunting grounds, and conflicts grew.
 The Sioux and Cheyenne were victorious in 1876 at the Battle of the Little Bighorn, and Chief Joseph and the Nez Perce won a battle in the Big Hole Basin (1877).
-Yet, in the end, the Indians could not hold out against the strength of the United States army.
+Yet, in the end, the Indians could not hold out against the strength of the United States Army.

 Cattle and sheep ranches continued to take advantage of Montana's abundant grasslands.
 Passage of the Enlarged Homestead Act in 1909 brought tens of thousands of homestead farmers into the state looking for inexpensive land.
 Wheat farming was popular until an extended drought, and a drop in market prices after World War I, ruined many farmers.
 The homestead "bust" forced many farmers to abandon Montana.